-We recommend that your first flight with the Rook3 is not also with a new harness.
-Another rule of thumb is if you want to experience the feeling of new equipment, change only one part of the equipment at a time.
+Check the settings used during testing under the certification specimen section.
+We recommend making your first flight with the Q-light 3 using a familiar harness.
+As a rule of thumb, if you want to experience the feeling of new equipment, change only one component at a time.